noopursshah/noopursshah/README.md

-### Hi there im Anirudh!
+## Hi there im Anirudh!

--I’m currently a trainee at https://gopaddle.io/ .
+I’m currently a trainee at https://gopaddle.io/ .
--Im learning about Kunbernete and am well versed in SSH
+Im learning about Kunbernete and am well versed in SSH

 ### Connect with me: